playcanvas/developer.playcanvas.com/content/tutorials/intermediate/more-cameras.md

 With `context.keyboard.wasPressed()` we detect the keypress and toggle between the value of the target fov.

-With the two `if(){}` constucts we gradually change the fov values to create the zoom in/ zoom out effect.
+With the final two nested `if(){}` constucts we gradually change the fov values to create the zoom in/ zoom out effect.

 With the line `this.entity.camera.fov = fov` we `set()` the fov camera attribute to the new value.